JabRef/jabref/docs/guidelines-for-setting-up-a-local-workspace.md

 ### Setup for Eclipse

-Make sure your Eclipse installation us up to date, Eclipse 2020-03 or newer is required.
+Make sure your Eclipse installation us up to date, Eclipse JEE 2020-03 or newer is required.
 For Eclipse 2020-03 you need to install [jdk14 support](https://marketplace.eclipse.org/content/java-14-support-eclipse-2020-03-415)

 1. Run `./gradlew run` to generate all resources and to check if JabRef runs.